its-sbal/DSA-In-CPP/README.md

 # DSA in C++ (Self-Learning)

-This repository contains implementations of various Data Structures and Algorithms (DSA) in C++ that I've learned and practiced through self-study.
+This repository contains implementations of various (DSA) in C++ that I've learned and practiced through self-study.

 ## Configuration
 - This Project is specifically configured for usage in Replit only.